Items filtered by date: July 2024

 An ingrown toenail, a common and often painful condition, may require surgical intervention when conservative treatments fail to provide relief.
 The surgical procedure, known as partial nail avulsion, involves numbing the toe with a local anesthetic.
 Once numb, the podiatrist carefully removes the portion of the toenail that is ingrown, ensuring to leave the healthy nail intact.
 In some cases, the nail bed may also be treated to prevent future ingrowth.
 The procedure is typically quick, taking only a few minutes, and patients can often return home the same day.
 After surgery, it is essential to keep the toe clean and dry, following any post-operative care instructions provided by the podiatrist.
 If you have an ingrown toenail that is causing you chronic pain and discomfort, it is suggested that you consult a podiatrist who can determine if this type of surgery is right for you.

 Foot surgery is sometimes necessary to treat a foot ailment.
 To learn more, contact one of our podiatrists of Mercer Ocean Podiatry.
-Our doctors will assist you with all of your foot and ankle needs.
+Our doctor will assist you with all of your foot and ankle needs.

 When Is Surgery Necessary?